-Table 4.1.6 - Targets for Mechanisation.

-- 11. 12 1 11.
-3 1
+Table 4.1.6: Mechanisation Targets.

-Indicator Current Situation Target 2004/5
+Indicator Current Situation Target 2005

 Number of animals trained - 60,000

 Number of artisans trained in production of animal drawn implements - 300

 Number of donkeys in use 865

-8. Reduce weaknesses in institutional and policy framework.
+9. Reduce Weaknesses in Institutional and Policy Framework.

-Farmers are unable to participate in the formulation of agriculture programmes voice owing to a lack of co-ordination between farmers, the MOAI and other organisations in the agricultural sector.
-The respective roles of Government and private sector are not clearly stated or understood and in many cases lead to confusion and wastage of resources, due to lack of a core functional analysis for the MOAI.
+Farmers are unable to participate in the formulation of agriculture programmes owing to a lack of co-ordination between farmers, the Ministry of Agriculture and Irrigation and other organisations in the agricultural sector.
+The respective roles of Government and private sector are not clearly stated or understood and in many cases lead to confusion and wastage of resources, due to the lack of a core functional analysis for the Ministry.
 Ineffective decision-making mechanisms have led to poor development and implementation of policies.
-Policies and legal frameworks in most cases exist to guide the activities of the MOAI but resources for implementation are diverted to non-core functions.
+Policies and legal frameworks in most cases exist to guide the activities of the Ministry but resources for implementation are diverted to non-core functions.

 In order to address these problems, the Malawi Agriculture Sector Investment Programme (MASIP), under formulation, will provide a framework for partnerships between Government, donors, Non-Governmental Organisations (NGOs), and the private sector in development of the agriculture sector.
-In particular, this will involve strengthening coordination between farmers and other institutions within the agricultural sector, redefining and restructuring the MOAI around its core functions and in response to impending decentralisation, and instituting clear arrangements for implementation of non-core functions by the private sector, NGOs and farmer associations.
+In particular, this will involve strengthening co-ordination between farmers and other institutions within the agricultural sector, redefining and restructuring the Ministry around its core functions and in response to impending decentralisation, and instituting clear arrangements for implementation of non-core functions by the private sector, NGOs and farmer associations.